Choi Jongcheon

-Life
+Background

 Choi was born in Jangseong, Jeollanam-do (or South Jeolla Province) in 1954.
 After graduating from middle school he moved to Seoul.
 In the early 1970s, he started working as a welder.
-Unlike other poets who learned about poetry through formal education, Choi says his forays into poetry began from doodles and scribbling.
-Some of the poems in his first collection Nunmuleun pureuda (눈물은 푸르다 Tears are Blue, 2002), for instance “Koseumoseu seom (코스모스 섬Cosmos Island)” and “Mihonmo (미혼모 Single Mother),” started out as scribbles jotted down in his childhood notebooks.
-Choi’s boss, a college graduate, happened to see his notebook one day and was the first person to tell him about the existence of ‘poetry.’
+Unlike other poets who learned about poetry through formal education, Choi said his forays into poetry began from doodles and scribbling.
+Some of the poems in his first collection Nunmuleun pureuda (눈물은 푸르다 Tears are Blue, 2002), for instance "Koseumoseu seom (코스모스 섬Cosmos Island)" and "Mihonmo (미혼모 Single Mother)," started out as scribbles jotted down in his childhood notebooks.
+Choi's boss, a college graduate, happened to see his notebook one day and was the first person to tell him about the existence of 'poetry.'
 He also encouraged Choi to try writing poems himself.
 Choi worked as a delivery person for a Chinese restaurant sometimes and would collect literary magazines from the piles he found left out on the stairs of the Hyundae Sihak magazine offices in Chungjeongno.
 He read these in his spare time, but never attended a writing class.
 After seeing a notice at the famous classical music cafe Renaissance, he joined his first amateur literary writing group and began composing poetry.
 He debuted in the late 1980s when his poems were published in the 1986 and 1988 issues of Segyeui munhak.

 After becoming a published poet, Choi continued to read poetry but not literary journals.
-His preferred reading is philosophy and biology.
-He considers his poetry to be a critique of humans; in lamenting the reality of capitalism’s odious effects, he believes one can achieve a truer awareness of the self.
-His poetry prizes physical labor over white-collar labor, which he perceives as work that deals with symbols.
+His preferred reading was philosophy and biology.
+He considered his poetry to be a critique of humans; in lamenting the reality of capitalism's odious effects, he believed one can achieve a truer awareness of the self.
+His poetry prizes physical labor over white-collar labor, which he perceived as work that deals with symbols.
 Focusing on the intricate relations of labor, humans, and culture, Choi has built up a powerful body of work.
-He is the recipient of the Shin Dongyup Writing Prize (2002) and the Oh Janghwan Literature Prize (2012).
+He was the recipient of the Shin Dongyup Writing Prize (2002) and the Oh Janghwan Literature Prize (2012).

+Choi died of a cerebral infarction at the age of 71 on 18 July 2025.